AnaGomes/anagomes.github.io/_posts/2016-08-11-101-software-development.md

 In a common developers world, where features always seems to come first, concerns like code quality, performance, optimization or security are easily forgotten.
 Pace becomes more and more important, regardless of the future cost it might obligate.

 ### Nowadays
-However, once someone taught me that 90% of a software creation is all about maintaince and only 10% it's the actual development.
+Once someone taught me that 90% of a software creation is all about it's maintaince and only 10% is the actual development.
 Taking this into account I would like to hightlight some key points that might be a life saviour on the long run:

 - **Crystal clear tasks:** both the description and the acceptance criteria should be well defined.
-Imagine that you have a bunch of customer data with elements like name, phone number, address, id number, birthday date, etc. Someone asks you a user-friendly way of presenting this data in your website.
+Imagine that you have a bunch of customer data with elements like name, phone number, address, id number and birthday date.
+Someone asks you a user-friendly way of presenting this data.
 Without any further instructions, you can do a straight dump of the data to a table ordered by name.
-You think "Job done!" until the moment that you're told that what is actually needed is a phonebook-like interface with name, cell and address ordereding. (... missing something on this)
+You think "Job done!" until the moment that, after all, it was meant to be used in an application that only needs the username to be shown.

 - **Documentation:** neither too much nor too little of it.
 It should be enough to give another person the context of the main purpose of that method, class, or project.
 If you feel that you to have to write a whole paragraph just to explain a simple function perhaps you should review the code itself first.